 Following an R B C E, you should send an RBCE statement every year to members who are paid an annual pension.
 The annual statement must also be sent to members over age 75.
 This is because, unlike under the L T A regime, from 6 April 2024 there is no test at age 75 against the new allowances.

-H M R C is considering what an annual statement should show where the member has a TTFAC.

 You must also send an annual statement to members who:

 were receiving an annual B C E statement before 6 April 2024

-had received an annual B C E statement but these stopped because the member turned 75.
+had received annual B C E statements but these stopped because the member turned 75.

-For these statements, you will need to convert the percentage of L T A used into a monetary amount of L S A and L S D B A used.
+For these statements, you will need to convert the percentage of L T A used as at 5 April 2024 into a monetary amount of L S A and L S D B A used.
 You use the standard transitional calculation of 25 per cent of L T A used to do this - unless the member has supplied you with a TTFAC.

 You can continue to use P60s to provide this information.
 If you do, the annual statement must be issued by 31 May following the end of the tax year to which it relates.